pfe1223/Shape5js/README.md

 The pattern for creating a shape is to declare a variable, instantiate a shape with the variable, modify the shape, and finally draw the shape.

 ### Vocabulary Selection
-To avoid overloading P5 keywords, words like `spin`, `show` are used instead of `rotate` and `draw`.
+To avoid overloading P5 keywords, words like `spin`, `show`, and `stripe` are used instead of `rotate`, `draw`, and `line`.
 This was a conscious decision so that users will not think that the workings of Shapes.js are in alignment with P5.js.
-In P5.js, the `rotate` command rotates the contents of the `draw` function around the origin point.
+For example, the `rotate` command in P5.js rotates the contents of the `draw` function around the origin point.
 Shape5.js, however does not want to have to introduce users to `push`, `translate`, and `pop` in order to rotate a shape.
 In addition, users do not need to understand radians, they can express all rotations in terms of degrees.

 ### Shape Variable
 The shape variable can be global or local to the `draw` function.
 Global variables may help to reinforce more traditional coding practices.
 Using the global variable method is not necessary.
 It may prove to be more confusing for first-time coders since the shape must be instantiated in the `setup` function.
 Shape variables can also be declared and instantiated in a single line of code directly in the `draw` function.